viamrobotics/docs/docs/viam/_index.md

 2. Test it with the visual [control tab](/manage/app-usage/#control)
 3. See any problems with in-app [logs](/manage/app-usage/#logs), review or roll back configuration [history](/manage/app-usage/#history)

-Now that you've configured your robot's hardware, you can add high level functionality that helps with robot control, including:
+After configuring your robot's hardware, you can configure high level functionality the same way:

 - **Data Management** enabling you to capture and sync data from one or more robots, and use that data for machine learning and beyond.
 - **Fleet management** enabling you to configure, control, debug, and manage entire fleets of robots.